actuino/blinkt_go_examples/unicorn-client/README.md

 ## How to run via Docker

-* Run a Unicorn server on your network : see [Readme](https://github.com/actuino/unicorn-display/blob/master/server/README.md)
+* Run a Unicorn server on your network : see the [Readme](https://github.com/actuino/unicorn-display/blob/master/server/README.md).
+Can be on the same Pi.
 * Pull and run the Docker image on the Pi:
 ```
 docker pull actuino/blinkt-unicorn-client:1